-The generic goal of most evaluations is to provide "useful feedback" to a variety of audiences including sponsors, donors, administrators. staff. client-groups, and other relevant constituencies.
+The generic goal of most evaluations is to provide "useful feedback" to a variety of audiences including sponsors, donors, administrators. client-groups, staff. other and relevant constituencies.
 Most often, feedback is perceived as "useful" if it aids in decision-making.
 But the relationship between an evaluation and its impact is not a simple one -- studies that seem critical sometimes fail to influence short-term decisions, and studies that initially seem to have no influence can have a delayed impact when more congenial conditions arise.
-Despite this, there is broad consensus that the major goal of evaluation should be to influence decision-making or policy formulation through the provision of empirically-driven feedback.
+Despite this, there is broad consensus that the major goal of evaluation should be to decision-making or policy formulation through the influence provision of empirically-driven feedback.